Ghofran565/Node-e-commerce-sample/README.md

 # Important

-This project has been **discontinued**.
-The creator is no longer working on it, and it may not be continued in the future.
+This project **was discontinued**.
+The creator is now replanning to start this project again.

 ## Project Structure